 Next, you must work through the Volunteer Manual.
-If you would like a printed version of the Volunteer Manual, the Director of Volunteers will offer it to you at your pre-training interview.
+If you would like a printed version of the Volunteer Manual, the Director of Advocacy will offer it to you at your pre-training interview.
 Another option is to download the CASA Volunteer Manual in PDF format.
-Alternatively, you can view/read in PDF or work through each chapter in an interactive online format by clicking here.

-After completing each chapter of the Volunteer Manual in your desired format, submit each chapter’s assessment form online by clicking the links below.
-Your answers will be sent automatically to the Director of Volunteers.
-Make sure you turn in your Training Verification Sheet to the Director of Volunteers at the time you have your final post training interview.
+After completing each chapter of the Volunteer Manual, submit each chapter’s assessment form online by clicking the links below.
+Your answers will be sent automatically to the Director of Advocacy.
+Make sure you turn in your Training Verification Sheet to the Director of Advocacy at the time you have your final post training interview.

 - Chapter 1 – The CASA/GAL Volunteer Role